mpds-io/mpds-ml-labs/README.md

 Architecture and usage
 ------

-This is a client-server application.
+This is the client-server application.
 The client is not required although, and it is possible to employ the server code as a standalone command-line application.
-The client is used for a more convenient demonstration only.
+The client is used for a convenience only.
 The client and the server communicate using HTTP.
 Any client able to execute HTTP requests is supported, be it a `curl` command-line client or rich web-browser user interface.
 As an example of the latter, a simple HTML5 app `index.html` is supplied.
 Server part is a Flask app, loading the pre-trained ML models:

 ```python
 python index.py /tmp/path_to_model_one /tmp/path_to_model_two